mohandemadx/TRACE_Tracking-Realtime-Atmospheric-Carbon-Emission/README.md

-# CO2 Detection System
+# TRACE SYSTEM

-An IoT Project to keep track of the effect of CO2 Emissions on the Global Warming
+An IoT Project to Tracking Realtime Atmoshpheric Carbon Emission and its effect on the Global Warming.

 ### Hardware Part: